 Hardeners are used for freshly placed concrete to enhance the surface hardness of a floor to ensure the floor can withstand the type of traffic anticipated on that particular floor.
 Typically used during the finishing stage of freshly placed concrete, they will allow the floor to accommodate much higher abrasion demands mitigating surface deterioration.
 Dustproofers are chemical hardeners that are used after the floor has been poured to increase the abrasion resistance by hardening the top surface of the concrete, which eliminates or reduces dusting.
 Often sealers are used for this purpose as they will encapsulate the dust to keep it down but they will wear and don’t actually solve the problem as they must be reapplied once worn.
 Chemical hardeners resolve the cause of the dusting at the source, not the symptom, and are considered a permanent solution to the problem.

-Stamped, coloured concrete driveways.
+Stamped and coloured concrete driveways.
 Concrete counter tops.
 Acid stained concrete floors in restaurants or retail stores.
 These are examples of what you can do with concrete today.
 It’s no longer the ugly grey material you’re accustomed to.
 Let your imagination be your boundary, concrete’s versatility allows many applications that are not only functional but can be aesthetically pleasing as well.

 Concrete Bonding Agents

 Placing new cementitious material over existing, cured material can be a problem without the proper bonding agent.
 Even a properly prepared surface generally requires some sort of adhesive to ensure a proper bond and avoid delamination.
-Traditional bonding agents vary from epoxies to latex’s but there are also many new technologies that have been developed to further enhance the bond as well as being easier to use.
+Traditional bonding agents vary from epoxies to latex but there are also many new technologies that have been developed to further enhance the bond as well as being easier to use.
 A very important and often misunderstood category, which when properly selected and properly used will certainly improve the quality and durability of concrete patches or overlays.

 Curing and Sealing Compounds

 Most jobs utilising concrete are not complete once the concrete is placed and finished.
 Often overlooked, curing is a vital stage of the project.
 Concrete continues to gain strength over the first 28 days, with most of the strength (approximately 90%) occurring during that time.
 Without proper curing, which can be achieved by keeping the concrete moist for the first 3-5 days or with a chemical compound that keeps the mix water in the matrix of the concrete to allow it to properly hydrate, your ultimate performance of the concrete will suffer drastically.
 Not to be confused with curing compounds, although they often are, sealers are applied after the concrete has cured.
-Sealers are designed to protect the concrete from a variety of deleterious chemicals depending on the type of sealer chosen.
+Sealers are designed to protect the concrete from a variety of harmful chemicals depending on the type of sealer chosen.
 Be careful to consider the environmental exposure of the slab as well as the ultimate look desired to determine the proper sealer.
 Our technical department can assist you with your choice.

 Tools and Accessories